ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 image: "/uploads/moda-na-antracyt.png"
 promoted: false
 update_date: 2020-04-24
-intro: 'Charcoal is a versatile color that can be used for many purposes.
+intro: Charcoal is a versatile color that can be used for many purposes.
 It is usually described as a mix of grey with a trace of black or navy blue.
-Very often mistaken for graphite, in reality it is a completely different shade.
-Charcoal can be used as a neutral background color, as well as a strong accent.
-You can use it to paint walls or just pick individual charcoal grey items: furniture, accessories or flooring.
+Very often mistaken for graphite, in reality it is a completely different, unique shade.
+Charcoal can be used as a neutral background color, as well as a strong accent, it's perfect for walls, furniture, accessories and flooring.
+Charcoal color is a very popular color in 2020.
-  A significant advantage of charcoal is the fact that it blends well with any interior, therefore you should consider using it for your interior design.
-How to do that?
-  What charcoal accessories are the best?'
 main_keywords:
 - charcoal
 - charcoal color